sanctuarycomputer/sanity-graph-import/CONTRIBUTING.md

 - Install packages: `yarn install`
 - Set up your test studio (required for running tests) `yarn test-studio:init`
 - Set up tests: `yarn test:init` (TODO #7)

+You will need to be logged into Sanity - if you haven't done this on your machine, run `npx @sanity/cli login`.

+You'll now have a sample test studio under your account that you can use to try things out.

+## Development

 You can now run `yarn start` to compile on file changes and `yarn test:watch` to get the tests running.